hsumonlei/FWD_HTML-CSS/README.md

 # FWD_HTML-CSS
-This is a simple static website using only html and css.
+This is a simple static webpage using only html and css.